 Boston Children’s Hospital is a world leader in pediatric respiratory diseases, including interstitial lung disease (ILD or chILD).We specialize in innovative, family-centered care that supports you at every step on your child’s journey to health.

 Interstitial lung disease is not a single disease, but is instead a group of rare lung diseases that range from mild to severe and have different treatments and different outcomes.
 These diseases make it difficult for the lungs to exchange oxygen and carbon dioxide and can cause fluid and other materials to collect in the lungs.
-(See our "In-Depth" page for a list of different ILDs).
+(See our Symptoms & Causes for a list of different ILDs).

 How Boston Children’s Hospital approaches interstitial lung disease